 It is important to be honest and tell your children what has happened and to answer their questions truthfully.
-Some of the things that are said to children, with the best and kindest of intentions, can have different implications and are best avoided, such as:
+Some of the things that are said to children, with the best and kindest of intentions, can be misunderstood and lead to confusion and complication such as:

-- “Gone to sleep” – can give children the fear that they too may not wake up, and they may be afraid to go to sleep.
+- “Gone to sleep” – can give children the fear that they too may not wake up, and they may be afraid to go to sleep, resulting in anxieties at bedtime.

 - “We have lost your sister/ brother” – can leave a child searching in the hopes of finding them again, like looking for a lost toy.

-- “The doctor has taken him/her away” – can leave children fearful of visiting a doctor again.
+- “The doctor has taken him/her away” – can leave children fearful of visiting a doctor again and may cause the child to feel abandoned or think he or she did something wrong and is no longer loved.

-- Suggesting that a baby has ‘gone to heaven’ or ‘to live with God’ may be confusing for a young child unless the family share a religious faith which they themselves find comforting.
+Suggesting that a child has ‘gone to heaven’ or ‘to live with God or Jesus’ may be confusing for a young child, unless your family share a religious faith, which you all find comforting.

-Try to include siblings in the events and ceremonies which follow the death, as exclusion is likely to leave them feeling anxious, bewildered and alone.
+Try to include siblings in the events and ceremonies which follow the death, as excluding them is likely to leave them feeling anxious, bewildered and alone.
+Allowing them to see their sibling and say goodbye is usually helpful – their imagination is often much worse than reality

 Ways to help children